Ollie Clarke: Bristol Rovers

 On 18 March 2014, Clarke signed a new two-year contract extension with the Pirates.
 He played 1 season with Rovers in the Conference, whilst achieving promotion via the playoffs.
 He scored 4 goals in this successful season.

 The following season, Clarke scored two goals for Rovers including a wonder goal against Newport County His defensive and attacking efforts helped his team achieve promotion to Football League One after finishing in 3rd place.
 In the following summer, he signed a new deal with the club as he stated that he is "really looking forward to the challenges ahead this season".

 The 2016–17 season proved to be successful for Clarke.
 He was rewarded for his fine performances when on 8 March 2017 he signed a new contract.
 During the same month he hit a purple patch scoring 2 goals in 3 games in a vital 2–0 victory away to Oxford United and a 2–1 victory at home to Chesterfield during which he scored just 30 seconds into the match.

-After captaining the club during the 2019-20 season, Clarke turned down a new contract with the club where he made over 250 appearances.
+After captaining the club during the 2019–20 season, Clarke turned down a new contract with the club where he made over 250 appearances.

 Mansfield Town

 On 1 July 2020, Clarke signed a two-year contract with League Two side Mansfield Town.
 Having been given the captaincy at his previous club by manager Graham Coughlan, Coughlan again gave Clarke the captaincy for the 2020–21 season.

-Clarke was an unused substitute as Mansfield were defeated 3–0 by Port Vale in the 2022 League Two play-off Final.
+Clarke was an unused substitute as Mansfield were defeated 3–0 by Port Vale in the 2022 League Two play-off final.
 The club exercised the option to extend his contract at the end of the 2021–22 season.
 In September 2022, Clarke's early season form was rewarded with a new contract that would keep him at the club until June 2024.

+Swindon Town

+On 31 May 2024, Clarke signed for League Two club Swindon Town for an undisclosed fee.
+He later revealed his desire to make the move happen having learned Mansfield were going to trigger his contract extension, instead wanting to move closer to home.
+Ahead of the commencement of the 2024–25 season, Clarke was named club captain.